Pranav-1545/Cicada3301/READme.md

 Cicada 3301 Puzzle Challenge
 Welcome to Cicada 3301 Puzzle Challenge — a multi-stage, cryptic puzzle hunt built for a college event!

-Although the core idea of a mystery puzzle wasn't originally mine, I designed, developed, and crafted every detail of this project — from user workflow to features, visuals, clue progression, and final mission structure.
+This project was created as part of a college event, where I developed and structured the full system — designing the workflow, implementing features, and building the complete experience.
+My friends contributed significantly by helping with design choices, structural ideas, and crafting the clues that players encounter throughout the challenge.

 📚 About the Versions
 Version 1: